assassinor/djinni-generator/docs/modularization.md

 This file then contains all the information Djinni requires to include your types in a different project.
 Instructing Djinni to create these YAML files is controlled by the [YAML generation parameters](cli-usage.md#yaml-generation).

-!!! caution

-    External types defined in YAML are not yet supported for Python.

 ## YAML file structure